AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 >**Note:** you could approach the deployments in multiple ways (i.e. App Registration - the old way, or via the cli to create resources) but the easiest, most secure, and preferred way with all the credentials and permissions in one place is to use a user-managed identity created in the portal, wired directly to your GitHub repo.

 1. Log in to the azure portal, navigate to Managed Identities, and create a new user-managed identity.
 Give it a name that makes sense for the app service you are deploying to, and make sure it is in the same subscription as the app service you are deploying to.

+>**NOTE:** The names and locations of these sample resources are placeholders.
+You should use your own names and locations, and you should be doing something unique for the workshop.
+For example, I'm creating `mi-deployContactWebtoAzureFromGitHubActions` in the `deploymentcommon` resource group in my own subscription and deployment region.
+You should replace these important values with your own values to map to this workshop.

-    - Name: `mi-deployToAzureFromGitHubActions` (or whatever makes sense for your app service)
+    - Name: `mi-deployContactWebtoAzureFromGitHubActions` [or some name that makes sense to you]
     - Resource Group: `your-resource-group`
     - Subscription: `your-subscription`
     - Region: `your-region`